zwRuan/g2/README.md

 We thank the excellent open-source libraries including:
 - [Proxy-tuning](https://github.com/alisawuffles/proxy-tuning)
 - [NoveltyBench](https://github.com/novelty-bench/novelty-bench)
+- [RLHF Gen Diversity](https://github.com/facebookresearch/rlhf-gen-div) for their implementation of diversity metrics (sentence-BERT, self-BLEU, EAD) which contributed to our evaluation framework.

 And other outstanding works that contributed to this research.